-Dr. Kurtz is a board-eligible orthopaedic surgeon specializing in pediatric orthopaedics as well as limb and joint abnormalities for patients of all ages.
+Dr. Kurtz is a board-certified orthopaedic surgeon specializing in pediatric orthopaedics as well as limb and joint abnormalities for patients of all ages.
 He completed a fellowship in limb lengthening and complex reconstruction at the Hospital for Special Surgery in New York City, as well as a second fellowship in pediatric orthopaedic surgery at the Hospital for Joint Diseases, also in New York.

 Dr. Kurtz has presented research at several professional orthopaedic meetings including the the AAOS Annual Meeting and the ILLRS Congress.
 He has published on the topic of limb salvage following failed reconstructive procedures in Techniques in Orthopaedics.